birdnet-team/ecopi-rtf/README.md

 Please ensure you review and adhere to the specific license terms provided with each model.

-*Please note that all educational and research purposes are considered non-commercial use cases and it therefore is free to use BirdNET models in any way.*
+*Please note that all educational and research purposes are considered non-commercial use and it is therefore freely permitted to use BirdNET models in any way.*

 ## Citation

-Feel free to use birdnet for your acoustic analyses and research.
+Feel free to use BirdNET for your acoustic analyses and research.
 If you do, please cite as:

 ```bibtex
 @article{kahl2021birdnet,